cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 #### Theme: Full automation (prefer human-AI hybrid) and sole decision making

-Several respondents reject **full autonomy** in Requirements and Design.
-They prefer **human-AI hybrid** workflows where AI supports exploration, synthesis, and documentation, but humans **retain judgment and make decisions**.
-There’s discomfort with AI **assuming requirements** or **choosing technologies** without explicit input; some note that trade-offs involve context beyond AI’s reach.
+Several respondents reject full autonomy in Requirements and Design.
+They prefer human-AI hybrid workflows where AI supports exploration, synthesis, and documentation, but humans retain judgment and make decisions.
+There's discomfort with AI assuming requirements or choosing technologies without explicit input; some note that trade-offs involve context beyond AI's reach.

-The boundary is explicit: **assist, don’t decide**.
-Participants want AI to **differentiate between guess and simulation**, offer options with clear rationale, and prompt users for preferences rather than silently selecting paths.
+The boundary is explicit: assist, don't decide.
+Participants want AI to differentiate between guess and simulation, offer options with clear rationale, and prompt users for preferences rather than silently selecting paths.

 **Sub-themes identified:**